alaistair/EconSim/README.md

 I have created various toy economic models in the past.
 In high school I created a circular flow of income in Visual Basic.
 I am increasingly convinced that there is latent demand for this.

 The initial market to address is CFA students.
-This is a
+Surveys show each student spends at least 300 hours on each of the Level I and Level II exams.
+Meanwhile the pass rate for the June 2017 Level II was 47%.

 Kuznets.co